 Workers’ comp, on the other hand, doesn’t have a limit for covering healthcare costs related to on-the-job injuries.
 What’s more, workers’ comp typically provides partial compensation for wages lost due to work-related injuries and death benefits to family members.
-Still, most business owners forgo coverage to save money (and because they’re more than happy to work from their hospital beds!).

 So...How Do I Ultimately Decide if I Need Workers’ Comp?

 Like most business decisions, choosing whether or not to include yourself in a workers’ comp policy is a personal one that involves weighing the costs and the benefits.
 But hey, you’re a business owner, you have a lot of practice making important decisions.
 And if you need a little help with this one—we recommend speaking with your insurance agent to get a full rundown on workers' compensation laws.
 Ultimately, you want to feel comfortable with whatever path you choose, and gathering information is the first (and most important) step.